Did you know that 91% of all cyber attacks start with a phishing email?

 The free email deliverability tool from Warmy provides a thorough approach to confirm SPF and DMARC settings in addition to DKIM.
 This is what to anticipate from utilizing this tool:

-✅ Email Deliverability Insights.
-The program offers thorough details on your email deliverability, including which of your emails are ending up in spam.
-This can point up problems that could be hurting the way your emails work.
+- Email deliverability insights, including what percentage of your emails are ending up in spam.
+This can point to problems that could be hurting the way your emails work.

-✅ Blacklist Monitoring.
-Warmy will also look up whether your domain is on any email blacklists, which might have a big negative effect on how delivered your emails are.
+- Blacklist monitoring.
+Warmy will also look up whether your domain is on any email blacklists, which might have a big negative effect on your deliverability.

 While improving the deliverability and security of your emails depends critically on correctly implementing DKIM, that’s only one aspect of the process.
 Warming up your email is essential to really maximizing the success of your email outreach, particularly for new or seldom used email addresses.
 Through this procedure, the amount of emails sent is progressively increased, which helps to build a reputation as a reliable sender with Internet Service Providers (ISPs).

 Warmy offers a sophisticated platform to assist with this process.
-Utilizing Warmy not only streamlines the warm-up phase but also maximizes your email deliverability through intelligent sending practices.
+The platform not only streamlines the warmup process, but also maximizes your email deliverability through intelligent sending practices.
 This approach minimizes the risk of your emails landing in spam folders, thereby improving overall engagement rates.

 Conclusion

 Any company trying to enhance its email security and deliverability will find many advantages in setting up DKIM (DomainKeys Identified Mail) in Office 365.
 Businesses who use DKIM make sure their emails are validated, which lowers the possibility that their messages will be reported as spam.
-This not only makes their messages more credible but also stops email spoofing—a popular phishing attack strategy—from being utilized on their domain.
+This not only makes their messages more credible but also stops email spoofing from being utilized on their domain.